PARENT, CARERS & VISITORS

 Open to Y5 and Y6 girls and boys who are interested in learning/improving their netball skills.
 Commitment to training sessions is essential as the team members will take part in an organised tournament.

-Project Sport are offering the chance for Y1/2 pupils to come and take part in a football after school club on a Tuesday.
-Pupils will have the opportunity to learn new and exciting skills plus take part in tournaments, penalty shoot outs, cross bar challengers plus many more.
-If you would like to join in the fun places are very limited so please book early to avoid disappointment.
+Pupils will have the opportunity to learn new and exciting skills plus take part in tournaments, penalty shoot outs, cross bar challenges plus much more.
+If you would like to join in the fun, places are very limited so please book early to avoid disappointment.

 Project Sport Bushcraft